SuperWAN vs. BadWAN: Is SD-WAN Better than MPLS?

 Heat vision, freeze breath, super strength, super speed and practically indestructible.
 With all those fancy power in Superman’s fanny pack, Batman is completely outmatched and will barely put up a fight.

+So how does SD WAN differ from MPLS?
 Whether you are trying to dress up the MPLS network to rise to the occasion, or using internet service to supplement WAN connections, you need additional optimization tools to extract every ounce of bandwidth available across the WAN links.
 More so, to improve the throughput of your TCP, for delivering consistent user experience regardless of the user location.

 SuperWAN- Built for the cloud